“I’m so glad you’re here, and I really love your program!”

 “I wanted to write a story — and it turned into a book — about his life,” he said.

-Next up, he said, is a book on feline design with his friend Kate Benjamin of the home-design blog Moderncat.
+Next up, he said, is a book on feline design with his friend Kate Benjamin of the home-design blog Hauspanther.
 He said he also hopes to convert some case studies from the cats he has helped into a book.